 Yoga can be a transformative practice, and that’s exactly what it is: practice.
-When we practice bringing our attention to breath, we are learning how to come back home…to our body.
-Our breath is such an innate, wise tool that can be understood and honoured in a way that offers knowledge about what’s happening on the inside, be it physical, emotional, or spiritual.
-In my experience, yoga has helped me become more connected to my body, and in practicing this I have learned how to speak to my body, and even more important, how to listen to my body.
+When we practice bringing our attention to breath, sensation, and our body’s boundaries, we learn how to become more embodied.
+Movement is such an innate, wise channel of knowledge about what’s happening on the inside, physiologically, emotionally, and energetically.
+In my experience, yoga has given me a means by which to communicate with and connect to my body and its needs.